National Invasive Species Awareness Week

 February 22-28, 2015

-Participate in events across the nation to raise awareness and identify solutions to invasive species issues at local, state, tribal, regional and national scales.
+A week of events across the nation to raise awareness and identify solutions to invasive species issues at local, state, tribal, regional and national scales.
 Locate an invasive species event in your state or county.
-Plan your own event using the NISAW Toolkit - where and when it works for you!

-Plan to attend 3 days of events during NISAW 2015 in Washington DC, online, or in your state:
+Plan to attend events during NISAW 2015 in Washington DC, online, or in your state:

 Invasive weeds can produce skin irritation, trigger allergies and poison pets and livestock.
 They can clog waterways, kill native trees, and shade out crops, ornamentals and prized native flora.
 They are found in every imaginable habitat, including oceans, lakes, streams, wetlands, croplands, rangelands, natural areas, parks, forests, urban environments, yards and gardens.